 Alternatively, if you know subscribers to your health and beauty services watch makeup tutorials, you can target those videos within the Google Display Network.

 One thing to keep in mind is competition can be high depending on the site or app you choose.

-Displaying on high-profile sites can be accomplished, however, by upping your bids.
-You can adjust them over time, but increasing bids could get you over the hump to begin with as you increase exposure.
+Displaying on high-profile sites can be accomplished by upping your bids.
+You can adjust them over time, but increasing bids could get you over the hump as you increase exposure.

 Not only can Google Display Network campaigns gain access to millions of sites and mobile apps, but also Google properties — like Gmail.

 The email platform, among the most popular options for businesses and consumers, is included in the display network, allowing marketers to appear at the top of the inbox.
-Such a position is highly valuable: According to Adobe 2018 statistics, Americans spent an average of more than 5 hours a weekday in email, 3 hours in work inboxes and 2 hours in personal mail.
+Such a position is highly valuable: According to Mailbutler 2022 statistics, over 40% of workers report spending more than 10 hours a week using email.

 Gmail ads give brands a way to connect with potential customers through a more personal forum, and different ways to engage.
 Sponsored ads look like a collapsed email at first, but when clicked on can open to a landing page, a video, or a form to fill out.